Skip to main content

 Why is DAX Important in Power BI?

-DAX formulas allow you to get the most out of your data and Power BI in order to solve business problems efficiently.
-You can perform simple calculations (such as a simple sum or average) and create most visuals without even touching DAX.
-For example, if you wanted to create a simple chart showing total profit you could simply drag the profit field onto the Values section of the chart, and it would perform a sum of the rows in that field.
+You can perform simple calculations (such as a simple sum or average) and create most visuals without touching DAX.
+For example, if you wanted to create a simple chart showing total profit, you could drag the profit field onto the Values section of the chart, and it would perform a sum of the rows in that field.
+However, there are two cases where it would be better to create a DAX formula:

 1. If you wanted to re-use a formula in multiple places, such as in multiple charts or as an expression in other DAX formulas.
 In this case, using a DAX formula would make your report more efficient and easier to change in the future since you would only need to change a single formula rather than changing many individual formulas in each place they are used.